PSYCHOLOGY AND STRESS MANAGEMENT IN DIVER TRAINING: A SCIENTIFIC ANALYSIS

 Recommendations for Diver Training: The Balance Between Traditional and Innovative

 In addition to these consolidated practices, innovations based on scientific evidence offer new perspectives for improving diver training.
 One relevant recommendation is monitoring students’ use of the dive computer [Fig. 8].
-Studies in ergonomics and underwater training (Harris et al., 2018) show that practical teaching on the interpretation of depth data, air consumption and decompression times reduces errors by up to 25%, increasing safety in scuba diving.
-This approach prepares the student for more efficient interaction with technology, essential in critical situations.
+Studies in ergonomics and underwater training (Harris et al., 2018) show that practical teaching on the interpretation of depth data, air consumption and depression times decreases errors by up to 25%, increasing safety in scuba diving.
+This approach prepares the student for more effective interaction with technology, essential in critical situations.

 Figure 8 – Credit: Divers Alert Network (DAN), "Effective Use of Your Dive Computer)”

-Another innovation is the use of first-person training videos, recorded with underwater cameras, which allow the student to view techniques and procedures from the perspective of an experienced diver.
-Research in visual education indicates that this approach improves skill retention by 30%, particularly in courses such as Night Diving and Deep Diving, where the environment presents specific challenges (Lee et al., 2020).
+Another innovation is the use of first-person training videos, recorded with underwater cameras, which allows the student to view techniques and procedures from the perspective of an experienced diver.
+Research in visual education indicators that this approach improves skill retention by 30%, particularly in courses such as Night Diving and Deep Diving, where the environment presents specific challenges (Lee et al., 2020).

-The inclusion of underwater communication assessments in training, through exercises with hand signals and light devices, also represents a significant advance [Fig. 9].
-Recent studies (Smith et al., 2021) highlight that effective communication is crucial in situations of low visibility and strong currents.
-This practice, implemented in courses such as Night Diving, prepares students to communicate effectively in adverse scenarios.
+The inclusion of underwater communication assessments in training, through exercises with hands signals and light devices, also represent a significant advance [Fig. 9].
+Recent studies (Smith et al., 2021) highlight that effective communication is crucial in situations of low visibility and strong services.
+This practice, implemented in courses such as Night Diving, prepare students to communicate effectively in adverse scenarios.

 Taking active breaks during training, involving simple exercises such as buoyancy control rather than complete interruptions, keeps students engaged and reinforces critical skills.
-This strategy is supported by neuroscience studies (Brown et al., 2019), which demonstrate that active breaks promote greater learning retention by reducing cognitive disconnection during long training periods.
-Finally, promoting support groups among students, encouraging discussions about challenges and experiences, builds confidence and creates an essential support network for beginners.
+This strategy is supported by neuroscience studies (Brown et al., 2019), which demonstrates that active breaks promote greater learning retention by reducing cognitive disagreement during long training periods.
+Finally, promoting support groups among students, anchoring discussions about challenges and experiences, builds confidence and creations an essential support network for beginers.
 This practice, based on group dynamics studies (Johnson & Johnson, 2022), has been shown to be effective in building interpersonal skills and reducing anxiety during first dives.

 Conclusion